RV Remodeling in Olympic Athletes

 It seems logical that the type of sport influences athletic RV remodeling; and not surprising that, indexing to the customary but flawed body surface area, indexed measurements differ between sexes.
 However, race also places a significant role in many other features of athletic cardiac remodeling.
 Although the authors recommend that these specific data (derived from the Italian Olympic teams in 2012 and 2014) could be extrapolated to all athletes, it might be appropriate to also establish data specific to race.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Echocardiography/Ultrasound, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Echocardiography/Ultrasound, Sports and Exercise and Imaging

 Keywords: Arrhythmogenic Right Ventricular Dysplasia, Athletes, Body Surface Area, Cardiomyopathies, Diagnostic Imaging, Echocardiography, Echocardiography, Doppler, Hypertrophy, Right Ventricular, Sports, Ventricular Remodeling